 Make a Launchpad Hot Corner

-5) You can then close the System Preferences window and give it a try.
-Use your mouse or trackpad to move to that corner of your screen and Launchpad should pop right open.
+Now give this Hot Corner a try.
+Use your mouse or trackpad to move to that corner of your screen, and Launchpad should pop right open.

 Apps in Launchpad